 8-10 hours, 600 rounds

 The realities of modern life mean that we spend considerable time in and around vehicles.
 Most conventional firearms training fails to adequately address the circumstances, techniques and tactics related to these events.
-This 2-day course is designed to cover the dynamics of potentially lethal interpersonal confrontations and incidents involving vehicles.
+This full day course is designed to cover the dynamics of potentially lethal interpersonal confrontations and incidents involving vehicles.

 Topics covered and situational drills conducted will include: